mei-friend/mei-friend.github.io/_docs/basic/manipulating.md

             alt="Example of vertical groups with dynamics" />
     <figcaption class="figure-caption">On the left the crescendo-forte connection with vertical group and on the right without.</figcaption>
 </figure>

+## Delete elements

+TODO Simply delete an element with "Delete" or "Backspace" (Note: This does not apply to notes.
+They can only be removed in the editor panel manually).

+## Moving notes

+TODO In pitch, across staves

 ## Clean gestural accidentals (accid.ges)